learn-co-curriculum/dsc-strings-lab/README.md

 ## Objectives
 You will be able to:
-* Understand and use the data type, Strings
+* Understand and use the data type, strings
 * Understand, explain and use the correct data types for various types of information (strings)

 ## Instructions

 Follow the steps below to manipulate the strings and assign the values to the variables below and get the tests to pass.

-**1.** Below, we have a sentance whose cases are all over the place.
-Let's normailze the cases and make everything lower case except the first letter in the sentence. **hint:** *there is a string method that does this*
+**1.** Below, we have a sentence whose cases are all over the place.
+Let's normalize the cases and make everything lower case except the first letter in the sentence. **hint:** *there is a string method that does this*

 ```python